shrya4053/Ekana-Annual-Sales-Report/README.md

 # Ekana-Annual-Sales-Report
-Ekana Store is a clothing retail business that aims to understand its overall growth, customer preferences, and product demand trends through data-driven insights.
-This project focuses on analyzing the store’s sales data collected over the past few years to evaluate performance, highlight improvement areas, and support future expansion planning.
+This project analyzes past sales data of Ekana Clothing Store to evaluate overall performance, customer demand, and product trends.
+The goal is to identify what sells best, where improvements are needed, and which cities show the highest potential for expansion.

+## Project Objective
+To take out a detailed analysis of its historical sales and operational data from the past few years.
+The goal of this analysis is to derive meaningful insights about overall business performance, identify areas that require improvement, and understand product-wise and region-wise demand trends.
+Based on these insights, the store aims to strategically expand into new cities where there is high demand and growth potential.

+## Dataset Used